-Spelling: "Chili" is common in English speaking North America.
+Spelling: "Chili" is common in English speaking North America and has been adopted by English Wikipedia.
 "Chile" is Mexican Spanish.
 "Chilli" is the English spelling outside North America.
 There is a movement originating in Texas to spell the peppers "Chile" and the stew "Chili" to avoid confusion.
 We don't think non-Texans are likely to confuse pods with stew and will stick with "Chili" for both.

-The chili, including bell peppers ("capsicum" in GB) are all descended from plants native to Central and South America.
-They were in general use there when Europeans first landed in the New World.
-A botanists misnamed one species "chinense" for some reason that we can never know.
+The chili, including bell peppers ("capsicum" in GB) are all descended from plants native to Central and South America - even the species chinense, mistakenly named by a botanist who saw them in China.
+They were in general use throughout the Americas for thousands of years before Europeans first landed in the New World.

-The Portuguese are most responsible for inflicting chili peppers on the world.
-They took to them right off and transported them to Africa and to their trading post in Goa, India.
+The Portuguese are most responsible for inflicting hot chili peppers on the world.
+They took to them right off and transported them to Africa and to their trading post in Goa, India and elsewhere in Asia.
 Dried red chilis are light, long lasting and contain mature, eager to sprout seeds so chilis quickly spread everywhere traders traded.

 Today it's as difficult to imagine Thai or Indian cuisine without chilis as it is to imagine Italian cooking without tomatoes or Irish without potatoes, but chilis, tomatoes and potatoes were all unknown in Europe and Asia before 1500.Varieties

-Our list covers mostly chilis you are likely to find available for purchase in the U.S. (particularly California) or which are important to a particular cuisine.
-It's just a fraction of the known varieties - trying to list them all is as futile as the ancient Egyptian priest's trying to catalog all the gods and goddesses of the Nile Valley - new ones appeared and the old ones changed before the catalog was done.
-That doesn't stop some people from trying though (A7).
+Our list covers mostly chilis you are likely to find available for purchase in the North America, (particularly California) or which are important to a particular cuisine.
+It's just a tiny fraction of the known named varieties - trying to list them all is as futile as the ancient Egyptian priests' trying to catalog all the gods and goddesses of the Nile Valley - new ones appeared and the old ones changed before the catalog was done.
+That doesn't stop some people from trying though.

 The chilis pictures and the hotness ratings (H#) are from Southern California and Mexican grown examples and results may differ elsewhere.
 Caution: The heat ratings are typical, but actual variation is wide depending on soil, weather and the perversity of chili plants.
 Always test to avoid disappointment (or devastation).